+With kids and teens returning to school for 2023, where do we stand with enrichment?
 Are “after-school” activities going to command more of the spotlight?
-Meaning, will it be enough to just enrich, or are parents going to need more of an education replacement, or at least a much heavier supplement?
+Will it be enough to just enrich, or are parents going to need more of an education replacement, or at least a much heavier supplement?

-What I can provide, though, is a deep dive into the many activities one might consider to be enrichment.
+While I might not have all of the answers, here is a deep dive into the many activities one might consider to be enrichment.
 This list can also be relied on more heavily by families needing to bolster their kids’ everyday learning activities.

-An after-school enrichment activity is an experience where kids can extend their learning to improve or enhance skills, knowledge, well-being.
-After-school enrichment activities can include academics, sports, arts, and more, and are offered with the goal of providing entertainment and enjoyment, while sharpening and fleshing-out student skill sets.
+Enrichment is an experience where kids can extend their learning to improve or enhance skills, knowledge, and well-being.
+After-school enrichment activities and classes can include academics, sports, arts, and more, and are offered with the goal of providing entertainment and enjoyment, while sharpening and fleshing-out student skill sets.

 Types of after-school enrichment activities

-Coding for kids can take a variety of forms, ranging from intro Scratch coding to advanced Python.
-But beyond that, enrichment can come from any of the many available coding “toys” like those from Sphero and others.
+Coding for kids can take a variety of forms, ranging from Scratch summer camps to advanced Python programs.
+But beyond that, enrichment can come from any of the many available coding “toys” like those from LEGO, Sphero, and others.

 Here are a few examples: